Speaker

 Oleg Šelajev

-Oleg Šelajev is a developer advocate at Docker working mainly on developer productivity, Testcontainers, and improving how we set up local development environments and tests.
+Oleg Šelajev is a developer advocate at Docker working mainly on developer productivity, Testcontainers, improving how we set up local development environments and tests, and building applications with AI parts.
 Developer.
 Author.
 Speaker.
 Java Champion.
 Docker captain.

 Loves all languages.